Travis CI Tutorial

 1. Go to Travis-ci.com and Sign up with GitHub.

 2. Accept the Authorization of Travis CI.
 You’ll be redirected to GitHub.
-For any doubts on the Travis CI GitHub Authorized OAuth App access rights message, please read more details below
+For any doubts about the Travis CI GitHub Authorized OAuth App access rights message, please read more details below

-Or you click the Activate all repositories using GitHub Apps button on the getting started page to just activate all your repos
+Or click the Activate all repositories using GitHub Apps button on the Getting Started page to activate all your repos.

 1. Add a .travis.yml file to your repository to tell Travis CI what to do.